All Episodes

 Pretty good record, I'd say.

-Uh welcome both of you.
+Welcome both of you.

-Let me start with you.
+Let me start with you, Darrell Parks.

-I'm gonna ask a very simple question.
+I'm going to ask a very simple question.

-Three years, Donald Trump in the books.
+Just looking at the data, three years Donald Trump in the books.

-And now we see African Americans now, eight separate polls show support in the African American community for the president at 34 and a half percent, 34%, 33%, uh, 30%, 28%, 22%, 16%.
+And now we see African Americans now, eight separate polls show support in the African American community for the president at 34.5%, 34%, 33%, 30%, 28%, 22%, 16%.

 He only got 8% in the 2016 election.

-They're all showing a story, something's going on.
+They're all showing a story.

-Do you think that the African American vote can go to Donald Trump?
+Do you think that the African-American vote can go to Donald Trump?

 You know, Sean, up until yesterday, I probably wouldn't have had an answer for you, right?

-But I had the most interesting experience in a barbershop in suburban Atlanta, and I asked some guys who were they supporting, and they expressed great support for President Trump.
+But I had the most interesting experience in a barbershop in suburban Atlanta.

 Now, let me tell you what their reasoning was, though.

-I mean, you're a pretty famous guy, you've been on TV a lot.
+I mean, you're a pretty famous guy.

 You know, in fact, they didn't know who I was.